gridbugs/gridbugs.org/content/blog/component-pinouts-and-notes/index.md

 combined.
 With a voltage forwarder the gain is 1 so its output is the (possibly weighted) mean of voltages rather than the (possibly weighted) sum of voltages.

+### Arduino Analog Pins

+The ADC can be configured to use an internal reference voltage by setting the `REFS0` and `REFS1` bits of the `ADMUX` register, avoiding the need to connect a reference voltage to the `AREF` pin.
+To use the supply voltage as the reference voltage, use the "AV CC with external capacitor at `AREF` pin" by setting `REFS0` and `REFS1` to 1 and 0 respectively.
+In this configuration, connect a 100nF capacitor between `AREF` and ground to reduce noise.